singulatron/superplatform/docs-source/docs/services/policy-svc.md

 The policy service provides features such as rate limiting of endpoint calls by user ip, user id, organization id and more.

 > This page is a high level overview of the `Policy Svc`.
-For API documentation, please see the [API documentation](/docs/singulatron/upsert-instance).
+For API documentation, please see the [Policy Svc API documentation](/docs/singulatron/upsert-instance).

 ## How It Works